 5. Impact of Economic GrowthThe price of oil, the logistics market and the strength of the US dollar determines how strong the US market is.
 In the coming year, the stronger US dollar will attract imports from all over around the world, which will further give the European and Asian exporters a boost.
 Even though the Chinese market is experiencing some falling economic growth, its e-commerce market, as well as exports, will continue to grow due to the growing US economy.

 6. Increasing GlobalizationThanks to the development in communication, IT and transport, numerous markets have embraced globalization.
 Businesses have turned to e-commerce to access new markets, allowing customers to shop online and get things delivered right at their doorstep.
 Omni-channel strategies will further support globalization as retailers can cater to the increasing demands of the customers.
 For example, you can charge a delivery fee to offer a variety of delivery options, such as delivery to storage lockers or even parked or moving vehicles.

 Needless to say, the future of supply chain and logistics is looking promising.
 Keep an eye on these trends and adopt them as soon as you can.

 Kevin Hill heads up the marketing efforts and provides technical expertise to the sales and service teams at Quality Scales Unlimited in Byron, California.
-He enjoys everything mechanical and electronic, computers, the internet and spending time with family.
+He enjoys everything mechanical and electronic, computers, the internet, and spending time with his family.